tanay123456789/postman-docs/src/pages/docs/flows/tutorials/tutorials-intro.md

 <img alt="Create new request sidebar" src="https://assets.postman.com/postman-docs/create-new-request-sidebar-v8.jpg" width="500px"/>

-This opens a new canvas, containing a start block and a connected block list.
+This opens a new canvas, containing a Start block and a block list.
 You can then select a next block in your flow.

 <!--TODO: screenshot -->